What are myths and legends?

 A woman named Arachne is an accomplished spinner.
 She boasts that she is better than the gods at spinning.
 The goddess Athena, challenges her to a spinning competition.
 Arachne spins a tapestry depicting the gods getting drunk and looking silly.
 As a punishment, Athena turns Arachne into a spider.
 This myth is supposed to explain where spiders come from.

-Ancient Rome: legends in primary-school literacy
+Ancient Rome and Egypt: legends in primary-school literacy

 Romulus and Remus